 Overview

-Home adaptations can help persons who are older or who are disabled to live independently in their own homes.
-This information guide describes the help available that may help to pay for significant changes to the structure of your home.
+Home adaptations can help people who are disabled to live independently in their own homes.
+This information guide describes the help available that may help to pay for significant changes your home.

 Housing adaptations can help you live safely and independently in your own home by: